-RNA molecule that is transcribed from the coding, rather than the template, strand of DNA and that is therefore complementary to mRNA.
+RNA molecule that is transcribed from the opposite strand of DNA compared to another transcript.

 ribonucleic acid enzyme, RNA molcule that can catalyse specific biochemical reactions.